 Students are not allowed to submit additional work to change a grade during a grade challenge.

 Miscalculation of a Student’s Grade

 A faculty member may not change a grade except in cases of documented clerical or mathematical error.
-Documentation must accompany the Change of Grade Form and be approved by the School Chair, the College Dean and the Vice President for Academic Affairs.
+Documentation must accompany the Change of Grade Form and be approved by the School Chair, the College Dean and the Dean of Faculty and Student Academic Services.
 Requests for a change of grade must be made for the previous semester in which the grade was posted within thirty (30) days of the start of the proceeding semester.

 Prerequisites and Corequisites

 A prerequisite is a condition of enrollment that a student is required to meet in order to demonstrate readiness for enrollment in a course or program.
 Students are required to earn a “C” or better in the specific course to satisfy a prerequisite.
 Corequisites are courses that are required to be taken the same semester/term as another course.

 A student who wishes to raise a concern about an academic issue must initiate the process.
 The process requires the student to complete an “Academic Grievance” form and submit it to the person, instructor, staff, or administrator against whom the complaint is being made.
 If the grievance is resolved at that time, no further action is needed but both student and respondent should keep a record of the complaint with copies forwarded to the offices of the Program Coordinator, School Chair, College Dean, and Dean of Faculty and Student Academic Support Services, and Vice President for Academic Affairs within five business days.